 Rehabilitation and prevention

 Rehabilitation should include stretching and strengthening exercises for the quadriceps.
-Activities such as swimming can be helpful to reduce the stress on the tendon during rehabilitation.
-Return to a normal activity schedule should be delayed until pain subsides completely and strength is restored.
-Keeping the quadriceps flexible and strong will help prevent this condition.
+Activities like swimming can be of help to decrease the strain on the tendon.
+Return to a normal activity schedule ought to be postponed until the pain subsides and strength is restored.
+Maintaining the quadriceps powerful and flexible will help prevent this condition.

-A full recovery with no long-term disability or lingering effects can be expected in most cases of tendinitis, and surgery is only necessary in extremely rare cases.
+Complete recovery with effects or no handicap can be expected in cases of tendinitis, and surgery is necessary for instances that were rare.